Universal Entanglement Revival of Topological Origin: Introduction

+Chiral symmetry plays an especially prominent role in symmetry-protected \emph{topological} states of matter~\cite{Chiu2016_RevModPhys}.
+In this context, the associated zero-energy states become localized at the system’s edges and, according to the bulk-boundary correspondence principle, serve as distinctive signatures of topological phases.
+Entanglement is both a fundamental quantum resource and a valuable tool for characterizing quantum phase transitions~\cite{Osterloh02a,Amico08a} as well as topological phase transitions~\cite{Kitaev06a,Fendley07b}.
+Therefore, by combining these perspectives, it is natural to expect that the entanglement revival dynamics can provide valuable insights into the characterization of topological phases protected by chiral symmetry.

-To explore concretely these ideas, we specialize our analysis to a dissipative version of the Su-Schrieffer-Heeger (SSH) model.
-The SSH model is a well-known paradigm for topological insulators~\cite{Su1979_PRL,JanosK2016,shen2017} and has considerable relevance for quantum information and quantum computing applications~\cite{Kitaev2003_AnnalsofPhysics,Freedman2003_BAMS,Nayak2008_RevModPhys, Bomantara2018_PRB,Bomantara2018_PRL,Ville2017_SciPostPhys}, due to its robustness against disorder and defects~\cite{Halperin1982_PRB,Buttiker1988_PRB,Niu1984_JPA,Hasan2010_RevModPhys,Qi2011_RevModPhys,Ryu2010_NJP,Kawasaki2022_PRB}.
-Recent studies have increasingly focused on how topological systems, including the SSH model, behave under dissipative dynamics \cite{Huang2020_PRB, Diehl2011_Nature,Bardyn2013_NJP,Rivas2013_PRB,Viyuela2012_PRB,Dangel2018_PRA}.
-Gaining a deeper understanding of dissipation in topologically protected systems is critical for furthering the practical implementation of quantum technologies.
-Here we explore how the topological properties of the SSH model influence entanglement dynamics, which is of significant interest for the development of more resilient quantum systems.
+Motivated by this idea, in the present work, we investigate entanglement dynamics in a dissipative variant of the Su-Schrieffer-Heeger (SSH) model.
+The SSH model represents one of the best-known examples of chiral symmetry-protected topological insulators~\cite{Su1979_PRL,JanosK2016,shen2017}, and has considerable relevance for quantum technology applications~\cite{Kitaev2003_AnnalsofPhysics,Freedman2003_BAMS,Nayak2008_RevModPhys, Bomantara2018_PRB,Bomantara2018_PRL,Ville2017_SciPostPhys}, due to its simple form and robustness against disorder~\cite{Halperin1982_PRB,Buttiker1988_PRB,Niu1984_JPA,Hasan2010_RevModPhys,Qi2011_RevModPhys,Ryu2010_NJP,Kawasaki2022_PRB}.
+Recent studies have extended topological analysis to dissipative dynamics~\cite{Huang2020_PRB, Diehl2011_Nature,Bardyn2013_NJP,Rivas2013_PRB,Viyuela2012_PRB,Dangel2018_PRA,salatino2025}, yet the interplay between topological properties and entanglement dynamics remains underexplored.
+Understanding this relationship is critical for implementing topological systems in practical quantum technologies.
+Our work systematically explores how the topological phases manifest through entanglement revival behaviors in the SSH model, establishing a characterization of topological phases in terms of entanglement dynamics.

+We find that, in the topological phase of the SSH model, the dissipative entanglement dynamics not only exhibits a revival behavior but also takes a universal form; in other words, the entire time-evolution profile of entanglement is independent of the chain length, with curves for different system sizes collapsing onto a single curve.
+The universal profile becomes evident for chain lengths exceeding the localization length of the zero-energy edge modes, which are characteristic of the topological phase according to the bulk-boundary correspondence~\cite{Chiu2016_RevModPhys}.
+In the trivial phase, however, all these features disappear.
+All these suggest that the entanglement revival behavior is directly tied to the presence of the zero-energy edge modes, i.e., the topological state of the SSH model.